Block Quote – A 3-Step Guide

 • Must be indented from the left

-• It is not placed within quotation marks
+• They are not placed within quotation marks

 Definition: Block quote

 A block quote is a direct quotation that should not be placed inside quotation marks but separated from the rest of the text by starting it on a new line and indenting it from the left margin.
-The serve the purpose of improving readability, indicating that the quote is not original content, and illustrating specially formatted content such as letters or song lyrics.1 2
+They serve the purpose of improving readability, indicating that the quote is not original content, and illustrating specially formatted content such as letters or song lyrics.

 The length of block quotes